0xMordecai/docker-by-example/Understanding-Docker-images/main.md

 # The layered filesystem

 When you build a Docker image using a **Dockerfile**, Docker doesn’t create one big image at once — instead, it builds it **step by step**, and each step becomes a **layer**.
 The current layer contains just the differences between the previous and current filesystem.
 A container image comprises several layers.

+Containers contain an additional writable filesystem on top of the image layers.
+This is the layer where your containers modify the filesystem to provide the expected functionality.